Huijiro/portifolio/src/posts/brazil-work.md

 This is a gathering of my thoughts and opinions on the situation in Brazil as a developer with a little more knowledge on law than your average developer.

+And this is something I need to explain often when I tell people I work 185 hours a month getting payed less than 5 dollars per hour.

 ### A bit of background

 Brazil is a country with a high unemployment rate.